Milstein/aws-lambda-test/README.md

 # aws-lambda-test
-This is based on Node lambdaserver package to automate template and deploy from local to your aws account.
+This is based on Node `serverless` package to automate template and deploy from local to your aws account.